|Values are valid only on day of printing.|

-Each year, Mycobacterium tuberculosis accounts for nearly 2 million deaths and is responsible for 9 million newly diagnosed cases of tuberculosis worldwide.
+Each year, Mycobacterium tuberculosis accounts for approximately 1.4 million deaths and is responsible for 9 million newly diagnosed cases of tuberculosis worldwide.
 Mycobacterium tuberculosis is spread from person-to-person via respiratory transmission, and has the potential to become resistant to many or all of the antibiotics currently used if antimycobacterial treatment is not promptly initiated.
 Therefore, rapid and accurate detection of Mycobacterium tuberculosis in patient specimens is of clinical and public health importance.

 Rapid detection of Mycobacterium tuberculosis complex DNA, preferred method